 Licensees who perform well and minimise their environmental risk are rewarded with a reduction of administrative fees.
 Whereas poor performing licensees pay licence fees that provide an incentive to improve their performance.

-The Environmental Management systems guidelines (PDF 177KB) have been developed to assist holders of environment protection licences to answer questions relating to environmental management systems in the annual return for their licence.
+The Environmental Management Systems Guidelines (PDF 223KB) have been developed to assist holders of environment protection licences to answer questions relating to environmental management systems in the annual return for their licence.
 This guidance document should be read in conjunction with the Environmental Management Calculation Protocol.

-The Guidelines were recently updated to provide further guidance for licensees who have a certified Environmental Management System (EMS) and to improve guidance for licensees who do not have a certified EMS but have EMS practices in place.
-The changes to the guidelines clarify the evidence and information the EPA expects a licensee to hold (and make available to the EPA when asked) where a certified EMS or EMS practices are being claimed under the risk-based licensing system.
+The Guidelines provide guidance for licensees who have a certified Environmental Management System (EMS) and guidance for licensees who do not have a certified EMS but have EMS practices in place.
+The guidelines clarify the evidence and information the EPA expects a licensee to hold (and make available to the EPA when asked) where a certified EMS or EMS practices are being claimed under the risk-based licensing system.

 It is important to note that it is an offence to supply any information to the EPA in the Annual Return that is false or misleading in a material respect, or to certify a statement that is false or misleading in a material respect.
 There is a maximum penalty of $250,000 for a corporation or $120,000 for an individual.